Have you ever wondered how much is life insurance in Canada?

 Policy amount

 Your policy’s death benefit amount directly impacts the cost of life insurance.
 If it goes up, the cost will increase too.
-For example, a10-year term life insurance policy with a death benefit amount of $5 million will be pricier than a $1 million policy having the same term.
-It's important to carefully consider your investments and estimate the right amount of coverage for your situation.
-To do this, you can use a life insurance calculator to help determine the ideal payout in the event of your death.
+For example, a10-year term life insurance plan with a death benefit amount of $5 million will be pricier than a $1 million policy having the same term.

 Policy Riders